cottoncini/wolt-backend-2024/README.md

 # wolt-backend-2024
-Assignment for Wolt backend internship 2024
+Assignment for Wolt backend internship 2024.

+## Description
+The original description can be found [here](https://github.com/woltapp/engineering-internship-2024).

 ## Rationale
 I completed the assignment in Python, using FastAPI due to its feature set and ease of use compared to, e.g., Flask.